Iterable/iterable-web-sdk/README.md

 })();
 ```

-:rotating_light: You most likely will not need to do anything with the underlying
+:rotating_light: You probably won't need to do anything with the underlying
 Axios request.
 This is only for advanced use cases.

 ## How do I add a delay between the display of multiple in-app messages?